Investment fees: why they are critical for your long-term wealth

 Redemption and transfer fees

 Redemption fees apply when you sell certain investments too quickly, discouraging short-term trading.
-Transfer fees, often charged when moving accounts between brokers, can range from USD 50 to USD 100.
-Reviewing fee schedules before making changes can help avoid these costs.
+Transfer fees, often charged when moving accounts between brokers, can vary by provider and market.
+Reviewing fee schedules before making changes may help avoid these costs.

 The long-term impact of fees